The Tolerance Induction Program® (TIP)

 How long are my visits?

 Challenge Visits are 60 minutes long.
 We can challenge a total of 3 foods safely.
-If your child is a slow eater or requires more time, please consider booking additional challenge days to complete these foods.
+If you are a slow eater or require more time, please consider booking additional challenge days to complete these foods.

 What will my challenge visit look like?

-At the beginning of the visit, your provider will review your child’s progress, illnesses, and issues.
+At the beginning of the visit, your provider will review your progress, illnesses, and issues.
 Your provider will perform a physical exam to make sure he/she is ready for the visit.
-Your child will challenge foods you have been dosing at home in higher amounts and introduce new foods while our providers monitor how your child’s system responds.
-After the challenges and introduction are complete, your provider will review your child’s plan for the next dosing cycle.
+You will challenge foods you have been dosing at home in higher amounts and introduce new foods while our providers monitor how your system responds.
+After the challenges and introduction are complete, your provider will review your plan for the next dosing cycle.

 Gummy Dosing

-While your child is building on small, milligram amounts of doses, they will be provided in gummy form until your child is ready to start larger doses.
+While you are building on small, milligram amounts of doses, you will be provided in gummy form until you are ready to start larger doses.
 The Tolerance Induction Program fee will include the food dosing for at-home dosing and in-house food challenges.
 We provide our patients with pharmaceutical-grade gummy doses for their at-home regimens for all doses that cannot be measured on a traditional measuring spoon set.

 What is a TIP Gummy?